Student Dress Code

 - Blankets may not be worn in the building.
 If students choose to wear blankets to school, they must store them in their lockers during the school day.

-- Jeggings, leggings, tights or other garments resembling these garments may be worn but must be worn with tops, skirts or dresses that reach to mid-thigh.
+- Jeggings, leggings, tights or other garments resembling these garments must be worn with tops, skirts, shorts, or dresses that completely cover the buttocks and front.

 - Students are not allowed to wear clothing or display images or symbols of drugs or alcohol, including images of marijuana, or display images that are sexually provocative in nature.